How AI Can Power Precision Neurotherapeutics, Stroke Recovery, and Expand Access to Care

 - Wearable sensors can collect movement, physiological signals (e.g., heart rate, muscle activity), and usage patterns

-Enhancing Neuroplasticity with AI-Guided Therapies
+Enhancing Neuroplasticity with Precision Neurotherapeutics

-Benefits of AI-Powered Stroke Care
+Benefits of AI-Powered Precision Neurotherapeutics

-Improved Recovery Outcomes Through Personalization
+Improved Recovery Outcomes Through Precision Neurotherapeutics

-Growing evidence indicates that individualized, precisely targeted interventions can enhance stroke recovery outcomes:
+The hope for this technology indicates that individualized, precisely targeted interventions can enhance stroke recovery outcomes:

 - Quicker restoration of functional independence

-- Greater improvements in specific motor and cognitive functions
+- Greater improvements in specific motor functions

 - Reduction in long-term disability